LJacksonPan/RaTrack/README.md

 python main.py --config configs_eval.yaml
 ```

 This will only generate the predictions in the `results` folder.
-We are currently working on adding AB3DMOT metrics into the evaluation run.
+We are currently working on integrating our point-based version of AB3DMOT evaluation scripts into the evaluation run.

 The evaluation results of the provided trained RaTrack model are following: